 Similar to Wikipedia’s approach, the final decision will not necessarily be a strict tally of votes, but should reflect a consensus formed by the discussion process.

-The primary question to answer is this: "Should this project be visible and available for all Open Humans members to join?"
+The primary question to answer is this: "Should this activity be visible and available for all Open Humans members to join?"

 The above question is the primary question to consider when reviewing.
 Answering it may include considering the following:

-While following Project Guidelines is expected of all projects, the review process is not necessarily limited to this.
+While following Activity Guidelines is expected of all activities, the review process is not necessarily limited to this.
 New situations may arise that lead the community to reconsider the guidelines themselves.

 From time to time it is determined that private data may be too sensitive to be made publicly available.
 These determinations are made by Open Humans staff on a case by case basis.